freedom-finance-stack/card-auth-server/README.md

        ```

 [//]: # (//todo add link to swagger page )
-  * Check out the [guide]() for a more comprehensive setup, which includes detailed description about the API endpoints.
+  * Check out the [guide]() for a more comprehensive setup, which includes detailed description about the API endpoints exposed.